InformaticsMatters/squonk/openshift/README.md

 database.

 Run this template in the project that contains the PostgreSQL database as a user who has the necessary privileges for that project and to write secrets into the squonk project (e.g. admin).
+Switch to the project:

+    $ oc project openrisknet-infra

-    $ oc process -f squonk-db-init.yaml | oc create -f -
+    $ oc process -f squonk-db-init.yaml -p DATABASE_HOST=postgresql.openrisknet-infra.svc | oc create -f -

+Adjust the value of DATABASE_HOST accordingly.
 If squonk is not running in the `squonk` project then specify the `-p SQUONK_NAMESPACE=xxxxx` parameter to specify the project.

 To check that this has worked look at the logs of the `squonk-database-creator-????` pod in the project from which this was run, and check that there is a secret named `squonk-database-credentials` in the squonk project.